DeboraMozart/DeboraMozart/README.md

 - 👋 Hi, I’m @DeboraMozart
-- 👀 I’m interested in competitive programmimg as a hobby, I'm focusing on android development tho.
+- 👀 I’m interested in competitive programmimg as a hobby, I'm focusing on frontend development.
-- 🌱 I’m currently learning Data Structure and Algoritms while studying c++.
+- 🌱 Going strong with HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on open source projects to gain experience and know different techniques from peaple.
 - 📫 If you want to reach me I'm leaving here my instagram account @Ya.Mozz.